Port of Hamburg, Germany

 The rail lines supply express service to practically all parts of the Republic and, through connecting foreign lines, with other countries of central and southern Europe.

-It is because of these rail and water connections and the low rates which prevail that Hamburg is able to compete on a favorable basis with Mediterranean and Čiº ports in territory which might otherwise be considered entirely tributary to the latter.
+Because of these rail and water connections and the low rates that prevail, Hamburg is able to compete favorably with Mediterranean and Channel ports in territory that might otherwise be considered entirely tributary to the latter.

-No discussion of the port of Hamburg would be complete without mention of the spirit of cooperation which prevails between private interests and the port officials.
+A discussion of the port of Hamburg would be complete only if it mentioned the spirit of cooperation between private interests and port officials.

-In a port which is State owned and managed efficiency is to be expected in the operating personnel, but the esprit de corps at Hamburg extends beyond the employees of the State and includes all the private operators, such as the stevedores, bargemen, draymen, warehousemen, tugboat companies, steamship lines, freight forwarders, and others.
+In a State-owned and managed port, efficiency is expected in the operating personnel, but the esprit de corps at Hamburg extends beyond the state employees and includes all the private operators, such as the stevedores, bargemen, draymen, warehousemen, tugboat companies, steamship lines, freight forwarders, and others.

-Hamburg apparently considers that its future lies in the port, and consequently everything is subordinated to its welfare.
+Hamburg considers that its future lies in the port, and everything is subordinated to its welfare.

-The government and regulation of the port are vested in the Senate, which in turn has delegated its authority to several separate boards, each of which supervises one of the principal functions of the port.
+The government and regulation of the port are vested in the Senate, which has, in turn, delegated its authority to several separate boards, each of which supervises one of the port's principal functions.

-the richest industrial areas of Germany, namely, the Rhine, Ruhr, and Saar Walleys, are not now connected by inland waterways with this greatest of German outlets.
+However, the wealthiest industrial areas of Germany, namely, the Rhine, Ruhr, and Saar Walleys, are not now connected by inland waterways with this greatest of German outlets.

-At the present time the bulk of the products originating in these latter areas, destined for foreign consumption, passes out through the ports of Antwerp and Rotterdam.
-It is believed abroad that were there a cheaper means of transportation than by the rail lines connecting these centers of industry with the Elbe ports, both the Rhine Valley and German North Sea ports would profit considerably.
+The bulk of the products originating in these latter areas, destined for foreign consumption, pass out through the ports of Antwerp and Rotterdam.
+It is believed abroad that if there were a cheaper means of transportation than by the rail lines connecting these centers of the industry with the Elbe ports, both the Rhine Valley and German North Sea ports would profit considerably.

 Location

-The port of Hamburg, which is situated in the northwestern part of Germany on the Elbe River about 65 miles from its mouth, is a part of the Free City of Hamburg, one of the States comprising the German Republic.
-The area of the State is approximately 160 square miles, of which the city occupies about 52 square miles, the remainder being divided into 3 smaller municipalities and 28 rural districts.
+The port of Hamburg, situated in the northwestern part of Germany on the Elbe River about 65 miles from its mouth, is part of the Free City of Hamburg, one of the States comprising the German Republic.
+The state's area is approximately 160 square miles, of which the city occupies about 52 square miles, the remainder being divided into three smaller municipalities and 28 rural districts.

-Included in this area is the Ritzebuettel district, at the mouth of the Elbe, which contains Hamburg's outport, Cuxhaven.
-The State of Hamburg is surrounded by Prussia, that portion on the northern bank of the Elbe, which is by far the largest, being bounded by Schleswig Holstein and that on the southern bank by Hannover.
-The population, in 1928, was 1,208,439, of which 1,127,834 resided in the city of Hamburg.
+This area includes the Ritzebuettel district, at the mouth of the Elbe, which contains Hamburg's outport, Cuxhaven.
+The State of Hamburg is surrounded by Prussia, with the portion on the northern bank of the Elbe, which is by far the largest, bounded by Schleswig Holstein, and that on the southern bank by Hannover.
+The population in 1928 was 1,208,439, of which 1,127,834 resided in the city of Hamburg.

 View of the Hansahafen, Port of Hamburg, Germany.